Best ADU Builders in San Diego

 New Detached ADUs for Multifamily

 Prior to SB1211, most multifamily properties were limited to two new detached ADUs.
-With the new regulations, up to 8 detached ADUs can now be built, provided they do not exceed the number of existing units.
+But as of 2026, up to 8 detached ADUs can be built, provided they do not exceed the number of existing units.

 Conversion ADU for Multifamily